Kansas City Chiefs vs. New York Giants NFL Week 8 Odds, Plays and Insights for November 1, 2021

 Giants stats and trends

-- New York's games this year have eclipsed the over/under three times in seven opportunities (42.9%).
+- New York's games this season have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

-- This year the Giants have turned the ball over nine times, two more than the Chiefs' takeaways (7).
+- This season the Giants have turned the ball over nine times, two more than the Chiefs' takeaways (7).

 Home and road insights

-- Kansas City is winless against the spread, and 1-3 overall, at home this season.
+- At home this season, Kansas City is winless against the spread, and 1-3 overall.

-- In four home games this season, Kansas City has gone over the total twice.
+- In four home games this year, Kansas City has hit the over twice.

-- New York is 1-2 overall, with two wins against the spread, on the road.
+- New York is 1-2 overall, with two wins against the spread, away from home.

-- This year, in three away games, New York has hit the over every time.
+- In three away games this season, New York has gone over the total every time.

 Powered by Data Skrive.